kervcode/DevNotes/expressBasics.md

 this means each transaction with the server is independent and unrelated.

-- Clients and services jave stateless interations.
-A server retains no memory of the client after sending a response.
+- Clients and servers have stateless interations.
+  - A server retains no memory of the client after sending a response, no matter how recently or often they interact.

+- A cookie is a piece of data that the service stores on the client.
+  - Cookies are stored on the browser by domain.

+  res.cookie('username', req.body.username);

+  - **cookie-parser** :

+  - **cookie-parser** :